Orbasker/bison-compiler/README.md

    software = {"Apple", "Microsoft"};

    if (highTech & software == software)
-       output "All software companies are high-tech:", software;
+       output "All software companies are high-tech:" software;
    else
        output "Not all software companies are high-tech.";
    ```